annienaumann/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Days 12 & 13: 7 June 2017

+**Today's Progress**:  Spent on the Udemy WebDev course in Intermediate HTML.
+Learnt how to put together a registration form consisting of Forms, inputs, validations and dropdown/radio buttons.

+**Thoughts:** The hardest part is remembering how to make labels and inputs link together - but I think in time and practice this will improve.
+My solution was not 100% the same as Colt's - but the majority of the work was correct.

+**Link to work:** (On sublime)

 ### Day 11: 7 June 2017

 **Today's Progress**: Learnt about tables in HTML - made a pokemon table with pics and links without looking at a cheatsheet.